bryanhce/slack-birthday-bot/README.md

   - Declaring it inside a method would mean it gets re-created every single time that method is called.
   - Declaring it outside a method means constants outside will only be created once per app/container lifetime
   - So for constants which will never change, placing it outside the class is the correct and standard practice

+- Zod: a typescript validation library for run-time
+  - `return result.Items as Birthday[]` is a type assertion, not a validation.
+We are telling typescript to trust us that theis data will match `Birthday` type.
+  - This trust can be broken by malformed DynamoDB table